 What?
 The next question comes directly from the first one.
 What issues is your future marketplace designed to solve?
 Are those problems big enough to be worth solving?

 How?
 Finally, define how to differentiate your marketplace from the competitors.
 To achieve this goal, you need to create a catching unique value proposition (UVP).
-With a compelling UVP, you will be able to convey the distinctive advantages of your e-commerce platform to your target audience.
+With a compelling UVP, you will be able to convey the distinctive advantages of your ecommerce marketplace platform to your target audience.

 It is advisable to test the real demand for your platform providing B2C services by interacting with potential users.
 To begin with, you may ask your folks, friends, co-workers, or business associates for their honest opinion about your venture.